 From La Sabina we develop and collaborate on various conservation initiatives with the conviction that our photographic guidance activities are closely related with them.
 We think that conservation and photography are mutually self-rewarding: if we can not maintain spaces and wildlife that it is difficult for us to photograph them, while photography of this heritage is a great tool to make it known.

-Bonelli’s eagle is one of the most threatened species in Catalonia with a population of about 65 pairs.
+Bonelli’s eagle is one of the most threatened raptors in Catalonia with a population of about 65 pairs.

 In a pilot project to photograph and protect this species, from La Sabina and in collaboration with the Catalan Government (Departament de Territori I Sostenibilitat from the Generalitat de Catalunya) we have detected negative impacts on the pair of Bonelli’s eagle in the area, consequently, we have developed correcting measures to minimize these impacts.

 We have come to agreements with hunters from the area to exclude from hunting zone the nesting area, with the bishopric in order to ban dire-crackers during weddings and other events in a hermitage near nesting area, a breeding success monitoring is carried out as well and a feeding point has been installed.

 All these actions have turned out to be very effective.
 After years of breeding failure, from 2012 the average of chicks has increased from 0 (before) to 1,3 chicks per year, being the Catalan average 0,7-0,8 chicks / year.